open-risk/portfolioAnalytics/docs/source/examples.rst

 Examples
 ========

 The portfolioAnalytics packages offers quite a lot of functionality.
 Here we break down some of the main workflows for those getting started.

-The examples directory includes python scripts and jupyter notebooks to help you get started
+The examples directory includes Python scripts and Jupyter notebooks to help you get started

 - Generating loss distributions analytically
 - Estimating thresholds given a multi-period transition matrix set